yene/CBlocker/README.md

 # Content Blocker for iOS
-This app lets you use a github repository as the source for Safaris Content Blocker.
-Please fork [https://github.com/yene/blockerList](https://github.com/yene/blockerList) and add your own filters.
+This app lets you use your own filter list (called blockerList.json) in Safari.
+You can fork and extend [https://github.com/yene/blockerList](https://github.com/yene/blockerList).
 Don't forget to enable the Content Blocker inside Safaris settings.

 ![screenshot](screenshots/v2.png)![settings](screenshots/settings.png)

 ## blockerList
 An updated version of the blockerList folder can be found under [github.com/yene/blockerList](https://github.com/yene/blockerList).

+## HARDCORE block all the scripts
+You can use this JSON file as source and it will block all external scripts. [blockThirdParty.json](blockThirdParty.json)

 ## Todo
 - [X] on first run copy example blockerList from bundle to temporary